zanza00/random-animal/readme.md

 You can find the icons at [Game-Icons](http://game-icons.net/), the spinning icon is from [Preloaders](http://preloaders.net/)

 ##Redistribuite
-You cam freely hack away :)
+You can freely hack away :)